JinnZ2/Emotions-as-Sensors/README.md

 ## License
 This project is dedicated to the public domain under the CC0 1.0 Universal license.
 Anyone may use, modify, and distribute without attribution.

+Feelings are the sensors; emotions are the chosen shape of the signal.